eventbasedvision/eTraM/README.md

 # Updates
 - [29 April 2024] eTraM is now available in .h5 format as well.
+- [29 April 2024] The pre-trained checkpoint of RVT-base is available for reference at [RVT](./rvt_eTram/README.md#pre-trained-checkpoint).

 # *eTraM* : Event-based Traffic Monitoring Dataset